 As opposed to Saudi Arabia, the United States felt tenser regarding interaction with some strangers as compared to the former.
 People were friendlier back home and more thoughtful.
 This is as a result of community-based living that goes on in Saudi Arabia while the United States believes so much in independence, which is both a good thing and a bad thing.
 There is an increased interaction between people of different backgrounds in the Saudi Arabia as opposed to the United States, which manages to have quite a number of its Saudi Arabian students.
 My mother was surprised by all the energy that she had felt so far given the differences between the countries.
 This gave her hope and encouragement to hold onto given the amount of anxiety she had regarding my stay in the United States.
 She was already used to the bit of anti-social atmosphere in existence in Saudi Arabia since we originate from a Muslim country where the culture is quite rigid on various matters, including interactions.
 There was a lot of freedom to experience, and she did not hesitate to share her thoughts on wanting to experience the beauty of the foreign country that welcomed her with open arms.

-Introducing my mother to the apartment, she was surprised to find that I could take care of myself without much hustle seeing that I was the middle born in a family of five. school taught me that it was important to learn about how to take great care of ourselves before landing more responsibilities with the growth of family in the future given the already immense responsibilities that came with my studies based on the number of units we had each semester as well as how I had been brought up.
+Introducing my mother to the apartment, she was surprised to find that I could take care of myself without much hustle seeing that I was the middle born in a family of five.
+School taught me that it was important to learn about how to take great care of ourselves before landing more responsibilities with the growth of family in the future given the already immense responsibilities that came with my studies based on the number of units we had each semester as well as how I had been brought up.
 We decided to catch up as I helped my mother prepare dinner since a mother’s cooking will always turn out better than anything anyone else makes.
 It is one of the things that will make me miss being back home in Saudi Arabia.
 I shared my experiences with her since I was still a fresh face in High School, the experiences before landing even if the conversations were shared every day but they were never the same as those shared in person, how I dealt with the challenges and problems that had presented themselves and how I had dealt with them.

 She did too share how life back in Saudi Arabia was, the challenges she had to deal with on a daily basis, mostly because my father would travel a lot for work, but she managed since she did not have a child to fend for as well as the nice things she brought me as a memorabilia for when she left as well as gifts from family and friends back home.
 This was a happy moment, I had my mother with me for the week, and I got some gifts.
 After dinner, we made plans for the week which would entail seeing Manhattan at its best and in natural light.
 This included aggievile, the Kansas State University campus, going onto the bowling alley, the Kansas state art museum, walking on a snowy nights, and the country club, the public library as well as many other places that we would get to discover together along the way.
 Playing in the snow was one of the adventures we were going to experience.